pengfeng/ask.py/README.md

-                                  target URL list and answer the query based on the content --extract-schema-file TEXT      Pydantic schema for the extract mode -m, --inference-model-name TEXT
-                                  Model name to use for inference --hybrid-search                 Use hybrid search mode with both vector search and full-text search --web-ui                        Launch the web interface -l, --log-level [DEBUG|INFO|WARNING|ERROR]
+                                  target URL list and answer the query based on the content --extract-schema-file TEXT      Pydantic schema for the extract mode --inference-model-name TEXT     Model name to use for inference --hybrid-search                 Use hybrid search mode with both vector search and full-text search -c, --run-cli                   Run as a command line tool instead of launching the Gradio UI -l, --log-level [DEBUG|INFO|WARNING|ERROR]
                                   Set the logging level  [default: INFO] --help                          Show this message and exit.